Follow

 • Why use it: To stay organized, reduce screen clutter, and keep different types of work separate.

-• What happens: You create a clean, persistent workspace that stays saved even after a restart.
+• What happens: You create a clean, organized workspace that helps you focus on specific tasks.

 • Quick Tip: Use CTRL + Windows key + D for the fastest way to add a new desktop.